Occupational Therapy in Schools (Guide + Directory)

 As you can tell, OT professionals wear many hats in the school-based setting.

-To meet the needs of our students, teachers, and other staff, our work week can be busy!
-Here is a list of responsibilities school-based OTs have each week per this article.
+When you are focused on meeting the needs of students, teachers, and other staff, your work week can get busy!
+Here is a list of weekly responsibilities for school-based OTs, as noted in this article:

 • Scheduling students for treatments, consultations, etc.

-• Behavioral support (e.g., helping a student get on/off the bus each day)
+• Providing behavioral support (e.g., helping a student get on/off the bus each day)

-• Multi-tiered systems of support or Response to Intervention
+• Facilitating multi-tiered systems of support or Response to Intervention

 • Grant writing